b72u68/nvim-chtsh/README.md

 " (0: remove comments in result, 1: show comments in result) let g:chtsh_include_comments = 1

-" Search result is written under the cursor in current window (default: 0) " (0: show result in floating window, 1: write result in the working window) let g:chtsh_result_under_cursor = 0

 " Config result window size (value: from 0 to 1)
 " If you want result to be in the split, change the setting to " g:chtsh_layout = { "split": "vertical" } (display result in vertical split)